 The State uses SoVI as an assessment and targeting tool.
 It allows the State as to identify where those who are the most vulnerable citizens are located.
 These are the citizens who are the least likely to run away from a disaster.
 They are also the citizens who are the least likely to have the ability to recover themselves.
-SoVI also allows the State to target the efforts of recovery, such as application intake and VOAD activities.
-When over laid with the rain fall information, SoVI provides a graphic representation of where the disaster impacted the most vulnerable citizens of South Carolina.
-The State will use this information as part of a holistic recovery approach.
-SoVI will allow the State to direct the implementation vendor to locations where intakes center can have the greatest chance of collecting from large populations of impacted citizens.
+SoVI also allows the State to target the efforts of recovery, such as application intake and

-3 SoVI[®], or the Social Vulnerability Index, is discussed in great detail in the Unmet Needs Assessment portion of this plan.
+3 SoVI®, or the Social Vulnerability Index, is discussed in great detail in the Unmet Needs Assessment portion of this plan.